edding-3000/jammming/README.md

 ## Build with

 This Project is build with React and Vite.
+It is currently published via Netlify.

-It uses the Spotify ["Implicit Grant Flow"](https://developer.spotify.com/documentation/web-api/tutorials/implicit-flow) api.
+Jammmin uses the Spotify ["Implicit Grant Flow"](https://developer.spotify.com/documentation/web-api/tutorials/implicit-flow) api.

 >[!WARNING]
 > This project uses Spotifys "Implicit Grant Flow".
 The implicit grant flow has some significant security flaws, so Spotify strongly advise against using this flow.
 If you need to implement authorization where storing your client secret is not possible, use [Authorization code with PKCE](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) instead.